-On most HP-UX PA-RISC systems, the product disc mounts automatically when you insert it into the drive.
+On most HP-UX Itanium, the product disc mounts automatically when you insert it into the drive.
 If the disc does not mount automatically, then follow these steps to mount it:

 1. Switch user to root:

 '''

 $ su -

 password

 #

 '''

 2. If necessary, enter the following command to unmount the currently mounted disc, then remove it from the drive: